 Safety in the workplace isn’t just about following certain rules and processes.
 It’s about people having an all-hands-on-deck approach to keep themselves and others safe.
-Creating this environment within their team isn’t the easiest task to uphold for safety leaders.
-But routine safety meetings are a great tool to get your team accustomed to your safety procedures.
+Creating this environment can be difficult, but there are many ways to keep safety meetings fun and engaging.

-Keeping these meetings fun and engaging may not be your #1 priority but it might help you get closer to achieving your safety goals.
+While this might not be your #1 priority, it might help you get closer to achieving your safety goals.
 According to OSHA, successful safety and health management systems can significantly reduce injury and illness.

 Get everyone involved